 Bear dancing - our work

 We’ve been working with the Pakistan Bioresource Research Centre (BRC) to end the needless suffering of bears in Pakistan.
 As a result, together we've rescued bears who were held captive to perform at bear baiting events and for bear dancing 'entertainment' purposes.
 Bears are now able to live better lives, and so are their owners.

 Alongside other organizations, we've been rescuing bears from the cruel spectacle of bear dancing for over 20 years and have already ended the tradition in Greece and Turkey.

 But we are not done yet.
 Although bear baiting is prohibited in Pakistan, bear dancing is not.
 We urgently need your help to make sure that all bear exploitation in Pakistan is made illegal so that no more bears are forced to suffer.

-With your support, donation and voice, we can stop bears being subjected to a lifetime of pain and distress in Pakistan.
+With your support we can stop bears being subjected to a lifetime of pain and distress in the name of 'entertainment'.